dy/sprae/r&d.md

   ? maybe id should have same signature
   ? should it be very similar mechanism to `:with="a=1,b=2"` ~ ref must be possible as `:fx="x=this"`
+    - returning non-null sets effect prop
+  * ref can have predefined signal as value, then signal must be set, not directly prop

 ## [x] Event modifiers :ona.once, `:ona` -> let's try, there's a lot of use for both props and event